-- Relax: Once you’ve applied all your color, slip on a plastic cap.
+- Relax: Once you’ve applied all your color to your new growth, focusing mostly on any gray hair, slip on a plastic cap.
 This helps keep the color in place, retain heat, and process the color.

-Use a cleansing wipe to clean any stray drops of color from your skin.
-Take off your gloves and enjoy the downtime!
+Use a cleansing wipe to clean any stray color from your skin.
+Take off your gloves and enjoy the downtime.

 Check out the latest Stunning Blonde Hair Color Ideas from Madison Reed to find your next inspiration!